Welcome to Gigatown

 How It Works

-Gigatown will be the first town in the Southern hemisphere to access a one gigabit per second (1Gbps) internet connection.
+Gigatown can be the most connected, gig-savvy town in the Southern hemisphere with access to a one gigabit per second (1Gbps) internet connection.

 How do we decide who gets to be Gigatown?
 Actually, we don't decide - you do.

 We're looking for the town that wants it the most.
 There are two ways we’ll be measuring that drive, enthusiasm and determination to be Gigatown:

 1. by listening out for the town with the loudest voice on social media; and